-By Kevin Campbell, President/CEO of Habitat Wake, and Kia Baker, Habitat Wake Board Member and Executive Director of Southeast Raleigh Promise.
+By Kevin Campbell, Former President/CEO of Habitat Wake, and Kia Baker, Habitat Wake Board Member and Executive Director of Southeast Raleigh Promise.

 What’s the largest investment you’ve ever made?
 For most Americans, it’s their home.
 That’s one of the reasons Habitat for Humanity believes so strongly in homeownership.
 It can be a powerful tool for building wealth, which helps families climb the rungs of the economic ladder.